 PARTICIPANT ELIGIBILITY CRITERIA

-Individuals may not apply to an NEH Summer Seminar or Institute whose director is a family member, is affiliated with the prospective applicant’s institution, or is someone with whom the prospective applicant has previously studied.
+Individuals may not apply to participate in a Summer Seminar or Institute whose director is a family member, who is affiliated with the same institution, who has served as an academic advisor to the applicant, or who has led a previous NEH summer program attended by the applicant.

-To be considered eligible, applicants must submit a complete application.
+To be considered for selection, applicants must submit a complete application as indicated on the individual seminar or institute’s website.

 Please review the Eligibility Criteria for participation in NEH Summer Seminars and Institutes as an NEH Summer Scholar.